conorbb/fractal-test/README.md

 fractal-test
 ============

-Drawing fractals using the canvas methos
+Drawing fractals using the canvas method.